Kaab-Khan/Multi-Agent-Financial-Research-Assitant/README.md

 # Multi-Agent-Financial-Research-Assitant
-This project aims to build a multi-agent architecture for financial investment research and anlysis
+This project aims to build a multi-agent architecture for financial investment research and anlysis.
+The website used to get the relevant articles link is Newsapi website.
+The first the user gives the query to the news api.
+For Example
+ALL Stocks about gold prices.
+The the news api returns the list of the articles with their links, and short description.

 # We will be utilizing CrewAI
 -------------------------------------------
 #Project Architecture: